rlucente-se-jboss/enmasse-workshop/README.md

 * **topic** : pub/sub on broker

 ##### Creating addresses for this workshop
-Go to the console, and locate the 'console' route.
+Go to the OpenShift console and locate the `console` route.
 Click on the link to get to the EnMasse console.

 Create addresses for your IoT sensors to report metrics on: